 Wing: Four white hackle tips tented and set low over the body.
-It’s best to use the slightly curved hackles from the outside edge of the neck so that they cup the body.
+It’s best to use the slightly curved hackles from the outside edge of the neck.
+They cup the body.
 Purists will criticize this tying because the wings are too long.
 Glasso’s wings rarely exceeded the body length.
-I like long wings because I think they act as a rudder to keep the fly upright and have more action.
+I like long wings because they act as a rudder to keep the fly upright and have more action.

 The key to winter steelhead is identifying good water.
 A nice steelhead run will be 4-6′ deep and moving about walking pace.
 It also helps if there’s a log or rock which breaks the flow and creates a current seam between fast and slow water.
 Riffles are great habitat because the broken water gives the fish a feeling of security.
 There will be a fish on the current seam just in back of the downed tree in this picture.

 A long diagonal spey cast down stream followed by an aerial mend and a long slow swing across the current will do the trick.
 The water is cold and winter fish won’t move far for the fly so low and slow is the way to fish.
 It doesn’t hurt to fish through a run a second time using a fly with a different color or profile.
 A bright fly followed by a dark fly or a spey fly followed by a general practitioner.
 I’ve caught enough fish on a second or third pass through a pool to always fish a good run more than once before giving up.

 Disclaimer: If you click on an affiliate link on this page and end up making a purchase we earn a small commission at no extra cost for you.